How much sugar do we eat?

 For adults aged 19-64, the main sources are also confectionery and jams, soft drinks and cereals.
 Alcohol adds another 10%.Health effects

-Scientists are still investigating whether there are direct causal links between high sugar intake and weight gain, diabetes, heart disease and other illnesses.
+Scientists are still investigating whether there are direct causal links between high sugar intake and weight gain, type 2 diabetes, heart disease and other illnesses.

 What is known is that eating too many calories without enough exercise can lead to obesity - and obesity is a risk factor for other conditions.